-Moneys in the Costs of Issuance Fund shall be used by the City solely for the purpose of paying the costs and expenses of issuing the Bonds and the refunding of the Refunded Bonds.
-Any moneys remaining in the Costs of Issuance Fund after September 1, 2019 shall be transferred to the Special Obligation Debt Service Fund and applied as set forth in the Bond Ordinance.
+Moneys in the Costs of Issuance Fund shall be used by the City solely for the purpose of paying the costs and expenses of issuing the Bonds.
+Any moneys remaining in the Costs of Issuance Fund after March 1, 2021 shall be transferred to the Special Obligation Debt Service Fund and applied as set forth in the Bond Ordinance.